danielabar/meblog/src/markdown/reimagining-technical-interviews.md

 ### Bias Towards Quick Thinkers

-The ability to solve problems quickly under observation is not necessarily indicative of an individual's overall problem-solving skills or coding proficiency in a less pressured environment.
+The ability to solve problems quickly under observation is not necessarily indicative of an individual's overall problem solving skills or coding proficiency in a less pressured environment.
 Many complex software problems require extended periods of deep thought and experimentation, which are not represented in short, timed coding challenges.
-This is particularly true when hiring at a senior, staff, or higher level.

-By emphasizing a specific way of thinking and solving problems, companies may miss out on candidates who offer unique and diverse approaches to problem-solving.
-Diverse teams are known to drive innovation, and by excluding those who do not excel in live coding interviews, companies risk creating homogenous teams that lack creative and innovative thinking.

 There are professions where the ability to think quickly on your feet in response to surprises is useful.
 For example courtroom lawyer, standup comic, improv actor, combat pilot, emergency room doctor.
 But I don't think software engineering generally fits into this list.